sulu/sulu-docs/book/content-architecture.rst

 .. _PHPCR: http://phpcr.github.io/

-With the content architecture on our mind we'll create a webspace.
+With the content architecture on our mind, we can :doc:`webspaces`.